 Funding Restrictions: If the NOFO notes that the program is subject to the General Provisions of P.L.
-117-328, the following statutory mandates are in effect and organizations should ensure that they have policies and procedures in place, and effective financial management practices, to avoid expending any HRSA funds on prohibited activities.
+118-47 (or P.L.
+117-328), the following statutory/legislative mandates are in effect and organizations should ensure that they have policies and procedures in place, and effective financial management practices, to avoid expending any HRSA funds on prohibited activities.
 Your organization must comply with all legal requirements and restrictions applicable to the receipt of federal funding including statutory restrictions on use of funds for lobbying, executive salaries, gun control, abortion, etc. Like all other applicable award requirements, the effectiveness of these policies, procedures and controls is subject to audit.

-Division E, Title VII
+Division B, Title VII